Bylaws of the Institute of Scrap Recycling Industries, Inc.

 As amended by the Board of Directors on February 21, 2020

-The definitions contained herein are for purposes of determining the meaning of the following terms within these ISRI Bylaws only:
+The definitions1 contained herein are for purposes of determining the meaning of the following terms within these ISRI Bylaws only:

 "Board" shall mean the Board of Directors of the Association.

 A “broker” of scrap is a recycler who buys and/or sells scrap commodities.

 A “consumer” of scrap glass, metal, paper, plastic, rubber, or textiles is a business in the recycling chain whose principal purpose is, substituting for and conserving mined and other natural resources, the transformation of scrap materials into new products or semi-finished material for the manufacture of new products in a fashion that results in such materials losing their identity as scrap.

 The “Dues Year” shall mean the twelve-month period of time covered by a Member’s dues, as determined by join date.
 The beginning and end points of the dues year shall be set in accordance with the procedures approved by the Board and communicated to the member via a Dues Invoice.